10.30.24

 What to Do If You Are Injured on a Denver Construction Site

 In Colorado, construction workers who are injured on the job have important legal rights afforded to them.
-Reaching out to a Denver worker’s compensation lawyer if you were hurt while working on a construction site can give you insight into filing a workers’ compensation claim and recovering benefits for medical expenses, lost wages, and even long-term disability.
+Reaching out to a worker’s compensation lawyer in Denver if you were hurt while working on a construction site can give you insight into filing a workers’ compensation claim and recovering benefits for medical expenses, lost wages, and even long-term disability.
 In rare cases, you may even be eligible for a third-party lawsuit if a third party caused your injury, such as a negligent subcontractor or manufacturer of defective equipment.

 The moments after a construction accident can feel overwhelming, but taking the right steps protects your rights.
 Report the injury immediately to your supervisor and seek prompt medical attention.
 Then, contact your legal representatives to discuss your options for compensation and begin your journey to recovery.